-18 Things You Should Never, Ever Do in a Hotel Room
+18 Things You Probably Shouldn’t Be Doing in a Hotel Room

 These common mistakes could turn your dream vacation into a travel nightmare.
 Travel experts share the biggest hotel no-no's.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 Now more than ever, travelers need to know the dos and don’ts of staying at a hotel.
 According to the CDC, the safest thing to do is to avoid hotels during the pandemic—but if you want to travel, or need to out of necessity, you can do a few things to ensure that your stay will go as smoothly and safely as possible.
 Some of these things you should (or shouldn’t) be doing anyway, but especially in the age of COVID-19, it’s a good idea to follow these guidelines.
 Your health and your wallet will thank you!
 Afterward, brush up on the 22 things you should never do on an airplane to have the safest flight possible.

 Touching surfaces without taking precautions

 This tip goes for all areas in a hotel room, but most especially the bathroom.
 “By the toilet, lay down a towel on the ground so your bare feet never touch the area where urine or other bacteria is likely to collect over the course of many guests staying in the room,” suggests Alex Miller, the founder and CEO of Upgraded Points.